Sourdough English Muffins

 When I first tried these sourdough english muffins I could not believe how awesome they were!
 I have randomly purchased english muffins from the store in the past because my family loves them and it’s a treat to make egg/ham/cheese muffins with them at home.
 To find that I could easily make these on my own and they would taste and look amazing, made me extremely happy!
 English muffins aren’t something that you think about making from scratch at home, but they’re super easy.
 This recipe is a great way to use up extra sourdough starter as well.

 - 1 c lukewarm whole milk

-- 1 T olive oil
+- 1 T olive or avocado oil

 - 2 tsp honey